Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 From the 7 December 2023, all new visa applicants under the Homes for Ukraine scheme must travel to the UK within 90 days after they have provided their biometric information at a Visa Application Centre (VAC).

 As of 13 February 2025, permission to travel letters are no longer valid for entry to the UK.
-Further information can be found on the UK Government website.
+Further information is on the UK Government website.

 To apply to the Homes for Ukraine Sponsorship Scheme the applicant must be Ukrainian, or the immediate family member of a Ukrainian national who has been granted permission under, or is applying to, and qualifies under the Homes for Ukraine Sponsorship Scheme.
 This also includes applicants aged 18 or under.

-This guidance sets out how the Scottish Government, in partnership with COSLA, expects this scheme to operate in Scotland, and should be read in conjunction with the latest version of the Homes for Ukraine guidance for councils on the UK Government website.
+This guidance sets out how the Scottish Government, in partnership with COSLA, expects this scheme to operate in Scotland, and should be read together with the latest version of the Homes for Ukraine guidance for councils on the UK Government website.

 The UK Government announced changes to Ukraine visa schemes on 19 February 2024, including the eligibility criteria for sponsors